-This program is delivered in a classroom based environment with access to a kitchen for practical components of the course.
+This program is delivered in a classroom-based environment with access to a simulated commercial kitchen for practical components of the course.
 In addition students will also be required to undertake a practical placement in a workplace environment under supervision to ensure the student can perform the work as expressed in each unit of competency.
-Each unit is delivered and assessed as a standalone unit in a combination of face to face theory and demonstration sessions in the classroom and supported by practicals within the kitchen environment prior to undertaking the workplacement component of the course.
-This program also contains a self-study component to be completed by the student (as supported by the trainer / assessor) to consolidate their learning.
-Self-study hours for each unit are indicated below.
+Each unit is delivered and assessed as a standalone unit in a combination of face-to-face theory and demonstration sessions.
+This program also contains a self-study component to be completed by the student (as supported by the trainer) to consolidate their learning.
+Self-study hours for each unit are indicated in the table below.